bigyihsuan/EsotericReaction/README.md

 Number: A real number.

-* When used with list indexing, only the integer part is used.
+* When used with list indexing and function referencing, only the integer part is used.
 * Characters are represented as their UTF-8/ASCII value in the integer part.

-List: an infinitely-nestable heterogenous list that can hold values.
+List: An infinitely-nestable heterogenous list that can hold values.

 * Lists consisting of solely integer values can be considered as Strings.
 * Lists can contain lists.
 * Lists can be of any length.

+Function: A function reference, used primarily in higher-order functions.

+* A number representing the function is pushed to the stack through a different function.

 ## Elements